Greece braces for shutdown as austerity vote nears

 He wants convincing backing for the measures in time for the EU summit and is due to meet conservative opposition leader Antonis Samaras in a bid to present a united front in Brussels.

-However government officials have dismissed rumors that Papandreou might renew an offer for a coalition government, which Samaras turned down in the summer.
+However government officials have dismissed rumours that Papandreou might renew an offer for a coalition government, which Samaras turned down in the summer.

 (Additional reporting by Angeliki Koutantou and Tatiana Fragou; Writing By James Mackenzie; Editing by Rosalind Russell)